 During a short weekend trip, every moment counts.
 One of the easiest ways to save both time and money is to leave the big checked luggage in the closet and travel lightly with just a carry-on bag.

-Opting not to check a bag means you'll get through the airport faster – no wasting time standing in line to drop it off, waiting for it at baggage claim, or worrying about it getting lost.
+Opting not to check a bag means you'll get through the airport faster – not wasting time standing in line to drop it off, waiting for it at baggage claim, or worrying about it getting lost.
 Plus, while most airlines charge $30 or more each way to check luggage, a carry-on bag is almost always free.

 No matter where you're traveling or how long you'll be there, we always encourage readers to try packing in just a carry-on.
 But especially if you're heading out of town for only a few days, there's almost no reason that between a carry-on and a personal item, you won't be able to fit everything you need.

 Follow our tips for how to pack a carry-on bag for any trip!

 Sometimes, a weekend away is all you need.

 But even if you're just getting out of town for a few days, between airfare and lodging, it can add up fast.
-These tips can help you save on a weekend trip this summer.
+These tips can help you save on a weekend trip this winter or spring.